-In this example, we have assumed that Yvette is one year older and has one more year of contributory service when she retires with 15 years of eligibility service.
-We also have assumed the 2021 YMPE increases by 3%.
+Yvette was developed as an example by HOOPP for illustrative purposes only.
+In this example, we have assumed that Yvette is one year older and has one more year of year of contributory service when she retires with 15 years of eligibility service, and she has qualified for past service benefit improvements, including and up to the increase effective on July 1, 2024.
+We have also assumed the 2025 YMPE increases by 3%.
 The average YMPE as of Dec.
-31, 2022, is \$59,700.
+31, 2025, is \$66,580.
 The average YMPE for Dec.
-31, 2023, is \$61,889.40.
+31, 2026, is \$68,948.
 For simplicity, inflation protection has not been factored into this example.
 All amounts have been rounded to the nearest dollar.